 3 Important Tips for Board Members of HOAs and Condo Associations

-Whether you’re an existing board member or a new board member this year, as Community Association Law attorneys, we’d like to offer you some advice as you begin to fulfill your duties in 2023.
-Here are the 3 top tips for community association board members: 1.
-Know Your Governing Documents Whether you're a Condominium Association under Chapter 718 or a Homeowners Association under Chapter 720, your Community Association has a set of governing documents, and the law imposes upon you a duty to know what those documents are as well as their function and purpose.
+Whether you’re an existing board member or a new board member this year, as Community Association Law attorneys, we’d like to remind you of some top tips for community association board members.
+1. Know Your Governing Documents Whether you're a Condominium Association under Chapter 718 or a Homeowners Association under Chapter 720, your Community Association has a set of governing documents, and the law imposes upon you a duty to know what those documents are as well as their function and purpose.
 Both HOAs and condo associations have declarations of covenants and restrictions that impose a set of obligations or stipulations on owners (i.e. use restrictions, ownership restrictions, occupancy restrictions, etc.).
 Under the law, there is a certain hierarchy in governing documents in which the Declaration is the most important.
 The other two types of governing documents, the Articles of Incorporation and Bylaws, determine how your corporation runs i.e. eligibility requirements for the board, elections, annual meetings, etc. Under law, a new board member of a community association – both in condos and HOAs – have an obligation within 90 days of commencing service on the board to certify in writing that they have read and understand all governing documents and agreed to, to the best of their ability, enforce those governing documents according to their provisions.
 As community association law attorneys, we also recommend that you take a board certification course, especially if you have never served as a board member before.
 Along with a Certificate of Completion, you’ll receive valuable information and tips for being a successful board member.
 Our Community Association Attorneys at Sachs Sax Caplan frequently teach board member certification courses as well as continuing education courses for Florida Community Association Managers.
 To learn more and find out when our next class is, call 561-994-4499.
 2. Treat Your Community Like a Business As a board member, you have a fiduciary obligation to other members and owners in your community to serve objectively, responsibly, honestly and efficiently.
-I believe the best way to do that...
+I believe the best way to do that is to treat your community like a business and run your board as...

 Continue reading